Information and updates regarding Canadore's response to the COVID-19 Coronavirus

 If you are an International Student, please see our Frequently Asked Questions for International Students

-The number of confirmed cases of COVID-19 in North Bay-Parry Sound as reported by the North Bay Parry Sound District Health Unit is 1, an individual who recently travelled to Egypt and is in self isolation.
-There is also a presumptive positive case pending, additional information will be provided when available.
 The Health Unit anticipated there would be a positive test for COVID-19 within our area.
 They, along with Canadore College, have been implementing and communicating the public health recommendations to slow the spread.
-We are not aware of any COVID-19-type illness within our Canadore College community.
 It is imperative that we help reduce the spread of COVID-19 by practicing physical distancing, adhering to the self-isolation requirements, and using proper hygiene techniques.
 The Health Unit continues to advise that Canadians who are 65 and over, who have weakened immune systems and underlying medical conditions are at an increased risk of more severe outcomes from COVID-19.

 The best way to protect yourself is through prevention.

-Physical (social) distancing measures are being put in place throughout Canada to help prevent and slow the spread of COVID-19.
+Physical distancing, or staying two metres (six feet) apart from the people around you, helps to prevent or control the spread of COVID-19.
 This is important so a large number of people do not get sick at the same time.
 It does not mean you must stay in your home.
 You can still go outside to take a walk, or walk your dog.
 If you need groceries, you can go to the store.
 It is recommended that while outside you make sure to maintain a distance of two metres (six feet) from people around you.

 Self-isolation means staying indoors and avoiding contact with other people.
 If you have travelled outside of Canada within the past 14 days you will need to self-isolate.
 Public Health has further instructions to self-isolate if you have symptoms such as fever, cough and shortness of breath, before you get tested for coronavirus and while you wait for the test results, and if you have a positive test result for the coronavirus.
 For more information please refer to the North Bay Parry Sound District Health Unit.